glupeksha/LCurve/README.md

 test how to work with git hub

 1. Make a python program with basic functionalities of a calculator. everyone must contribute, and finish before thursday.
+2. Make a webpage to display team members